section-engineering-education/engineering-education/articles/verifying-website-domains/index.md

 _Software and Hardware_
 * Windows Operating System (Version 10)
-* Python Shell (Any version that is compatible with the packages and functions mentioned. _3.8.5 is used_)
+* Python Shell (Any version that is compatible with the packages and functions mentioned. _3.8.5 was used here_)
 * Windows PowerShell
 * Internet connection
 * Internet browser